Pippeta Compact LED handsfree breast pump review: Tried and tested by mums

 Updated on

-The Pippeta Compact LED breast pump is an affordable compact lightweight handsfree breast pump which allows busy mums to express on the go.
-The LED displays four different types of pump modes; Massage, Lactation, Expression and Auto and each mode has 12 levels of suction power.
+The Pippeta Compact LED breast pump is an affordable, compact and lightweight handsfree breast pump, which allows busy mums to express on the go.
+The LED displays four different types of pump modes; Massage, Lactation, Expression and Auto, and each mode has 12 levels of suction power.

-With its silicone material, it is easy to clean and assemble.
-The hands-free breast pump comes with extra parts as standard, including bra adjustment buckles which allow you to adjust the position of the pump for a comfortable fit.
+With its silicone material, the pump is advertised as easy to clean and assemble.
+The hands-free breast pump comes with extra parts as standard, including bra-adjustment buckles which allow you to adjust the position of the pump for a comfortable fit.
 It has a good battery life, quiet pumping sound and 150ml capacity, which makes this a highly recommended breast pump.

-Scroll down to find out how mum-of-two Raman got on with testing the Pippeta Compact LED hands-free breast pump...
+Scroll down to find out how mum-of-two Raman and first time mum Zoe got on with testing the Pippeta Compact LED hands-free breast pump...

 The Pippeta has also won a Silver 2024 Mother&Baby Award for Best Breast Pump.